 As another program born out of the 1971 Black Action Movement at Michigan, the Diversity Peer Educator (DPE) program will also be celebrating its 50th anniversary Fall 2023.
 The DPE program has been a staple in Housing’s DEI portfolio; students in this position have built inclusive communities over the years through their programming, mentorship, and community support.

 Our office will start to transition to programming for the DPE 50th anniversary as we come to the culmination of celebrations for the Multicultural Lounge 50th Anniversary.
 We look forward to celebrating the various accomplishments of the program!

-The GDCs will work to strengthen the living‐learning environments in the Munger and Northwood Graduate Residences through a diversity, equity and inclusion framework.
-They will also strive to create an inclusive community by building relationships with residents and conducting educational, cultural and social programs that promote the values of diversity, equity, inclusion, and restorative and social justice.
+The DEI Transdisciplinary Fellows work to strengthen the living‐learning environments in the Munger and Northwood Graduate Residences through a diversity, equity and inclusion framework.
+They also strive to create an inclusive community by building relationships with residents and conducting educational, cultural and social programs that promote the values of diversity, equity, inclusion, and restorative and social justice.
 Further, they serve as a resource to support residents who are targeted in their identities and social memberships by responding to potential campus climate concern or behaviors that negatively affect the community and campus climate.

 Each undergraduate community has a Multicultural Council made up of residents.
 The Multicultural Councils aim to engage residents in diversity, equity, and inclusion and cultural awareness by organizing community-wide events.
 If you are interested in joining your multicultural council please contact your community DPE or email email@example.com.